doc-pixel-music/Thereminou/README.md

 char pass[] = "network_password";    // your network password (use for WPA, or use as key for WEP)
 ```

-Assign the sensors to the right pin :
+Assign the sensors to the right pins :
 ```
 const int echoPin = 5;
 const int trigPin = 16;